-- Chapter 1, Introduction, explains how to use this manual, lists what you need to get started, and briefly describes the PCI-GPIB and the NI-488.2 software. - Chapter 2, Installation and Configuration, contains instructions for installing and configuring your PCI-GPIB and the NI-488.2 software. - Chapter 3, Verify the Installation, contains instructions for verifying the installation of your PCI-GPIB and the NI-488.2 software. - Chapter 4, Using Your NI-488.2 Software, describes the IBIC 488.2 utility and lists some general programming considerations. - Appendix A, Hardware Specifications, specifies the electrical, environmental, and physical characteristics of the PCI-GPIB and the recommended operating conditions. - Appendix B, Troubleshooting, describes how to troubleshoot hardware and software problems and lists some common questions. - Appendix C, Customer Communication, contains forms you can use to request help from National Instruments or to comment on our products and manuals. - The Glossary contains an alphabetical list and description of terms used in this manual, including abbreviations, acronyms, metric prefixes, and mnemonics.
+- Chapter 1, Introduction, explains how to use this manual, lists what you need to get started, and briefly describes the NI-488.2 software and the PCMCIA-GPIB card. - Chapter 2, Hardware and Software Installation, contains instructions for installing your PCMCIA-GPIB card and the NI-488.2 software for MacOS. - Chapter 3, Installation Verification, contains instructions for verifying the installation and configuring your NI-488.2 software. - Chapter 4, Using Your NI-488.2 Software, describes the 'IBIC 488.2' utility and lists some general programming considerations. - Appendix A, Specifications, describes the physical characteristics of the PCMCIA-GPIB hardware and NI-488.2 software, along with the recommended operating conditions. - Appendix B, Troubleshooting, describes how to troubleshoot hardware and software problems and lists some common questions. - Appendix C, Customer Communication, contains forms you can use to request help from National Instruments or to comment on our products and manuals. - The Glossary contains an alphabetical list and description of terms used in this manual, including abbreviations, acronyms, metric prefixes, and mnemonics.